 On the flavor side, it's all about the ingredients that you use.
-The tomatoes should be ripe, but not so ripe that they turn into mush when you try and cut them.
+The tomatoes should be ripe, but not so ripe that they turn into mush when you cut them.
 When you're slicing the tomatoes, it's important to use a very sharp knife so that you don't need to use any pressure to cut through the skin.
 If you don't have a sharp knife, a knife with a serrated edge such as a bread knife or a steak knife will do.

-For the onions, sweet onions work best because they give you great onion flavor and texture without the tears, but if you can't find them, you can also make regular onions milder by "taming" them.
+For the onions, sweet onions work best, because they give you great onion flavor and texture without the tears, but if you can't find them, you can also make regular onions milder by "taming" them.
 Just make a solution of 2 cups of water with 1 tablespoon of baking soda and soak the chopped onions for 15 minutes before rinsing them thoroughly.
-The baking soda neutralizes the volatile sulfur compounds in the onion, giving you all the onion flavor and sweetness without the burn.
-For the chili pepper, you can use whatever chilies you like in a quantity that suits your preferences for heat, but I like using Jalapeños for Pico de Gallo because they have a relatively low concentration of capsaicin, which means you can pile on the Pico without making your food tongue-searingly spicy (that's what the hot sauce is for).
+The baking soda neutralizes the volatile sulfur compounds in the onion, giving you all the onion flavor and sweetness, without the burn.
+For the chili pepper, you can use whatever chilies you like in a quantity that suits your preferences for heat, but I like using jalapeños for Pico de Gallo because they have a relatively low concentration of capsaicin, which means you can pile on the Pico without making your food tongue-searingly spicy (that's what the hot sauce is for).

 - Transfer the chopped tomatoes to a colander over a bowl and then toss with the salt.
 Let this rest for 15 minutes to drain the excess liquid from the tomatoes.

-- Add to the drained tomatoes to a bowl, along with the onions, Jalapeño and cilantro and stir to combine.
+- Add to the drained tomatoes to a bowl, along with the onions, jalapeño, and cilantro and stir to combine.

-- (optional) Measure out the the liquid drained from the tomatoes and for every 1/2 cup, add .3 grams of xantham gum and use an immersion blender to incorporate.
-Pour some of this liquid back into the Pico de Gallo
+- (optional) add the xanthan gum to the drained tomato juice and use an immersion blender to incorporate.
+Add some of this back to the pico de Gallo and stir to combine.